 - Participate in organized activities or sports.
-Athletic fields remain closed to organized activities until further notice. - In general, most organized activities and sports such as basketball, baseball, soccer, and football that are held on park fields, open areas, and courts are not recommended.
+Athletic fields remain closed to organized activities until further notice. - In general, most organized activities and sports such as basketball, baseball, soccer, and football that are held on park fields, open areas, and courts are not open at this time.
 These activities and sports typically require coaches and athletes who are not from the same household or living unit to be in close proximity, which increases their potential for exposure to COVID-19.